istio/community/.github/ISSUE_TEMPLATE/organization-membership-request.md

 - (at)sponsor-2

 ### List of contributions to the Istio project
+- PRs reviewed
-- PRs reviewed / authored
+- PRs authored
 - Issues responded to
-- WG I am involved with
+- Workgroup(s) I am involved with

 ### Slack access:
 - What is your email address associated with Slack?